James Baynham (1790-1860)

 Notes:

-1. if both James and Elizabeth were ‘extraparochial’, why did they choose to get married at English Bicknor?
+Why did they choose to marry at English Bicknor?

-2. James was born in Lea Bailey, which is probably why he was extraparochial, but Elizabeth had been born in Upton Bishop …
+James and Elizabeth were both recorded as extraparochial’; James had been born in Lea Bailey, which is probably why he was extraparochial, but Elizabeth had been born in Upton Bishop so why was she extraparochial?